bitcoin/bips/bip-ajtowns-sendtemplate.md

 transactions for a moderate amount of time after sending a template (eg, five minutes).
 If it cannot provide a correct `blocktxns` response, it should ignore the request.

+## Rationale

+### Protocol design

+This design closely follows the "low-bandwidth mode" specified in [BIP-152][BIP-152], providing a negotiation message, the ability for a peer to request data, and a response encoding the data via shortids.
+This is designed to be relatively low bandwidth, but importantly also to be simple to implement and deploy in any software that has already implemented compact block relay.

+### Template size

+This BIP specifies a maximum template size equivalent to two blocks' worth of transactions.
+This is chosen so that even if two blocks are mined in quick succession, prior templates that were shared using this protocol are likely to have included the transactions from both blocks.

+If blocks are found randomly, it is expected that 5% of blocks will be found within 30 seconds of the previous block, which is about 7 per day; so this seems frequent enough to address explicitly.
+In contrast, the chances of finding two blocks within 30 seconds of a block is only 0.12%, so even in ideal circumstances, is only expected to occur about once per week, and thus further optimisation does not seem warranted.

+### Forward compatibility

+It is likely that improvements can be made to this design, particularly to further reduce the bandwidth needed for updating templates.
+This could be achieved by:

+  * defining a new payload for the `template` message with a new, more efficient encoding of (changes to) the template data
+  * adding a payload to the `gettemplate` message so that peers can indicate they will accept a new encoding of the template
+  * adding a payload to the `sendtemplate` message to indicate that the `gettemplate` payload will be accepted

 ## Recommendations